top of page

 We strive to work together as our combined skills means we can provide a fully integrative plan, incorporating all the parts of your life, from personal, to work, to family.
 Helping you live YOUR life and reclaiming ability

-Give Edie a call or send an email to see how we can get you started.
+Give Amber a call or send an email to see how we can get you started.

 902 365 2238